-Cracking, breaking or damaging the baffle boards DO NOT operate the appliance without baffle boards the front.
+• Cracking, breaking or damaging the baffle boards DO NOT operate the appliance without baffle boards with the back of the firebox and even with each of the front.

-Baffle Retainer Bracket Ceramic Blanket Back of Firebox Baffle Board Ceramic Blanket and Baffle Board MUST be in contact with the back of the firebox and even with each other in
+Ceramic Blanket and Baffle Board are NOT in contact with the back of the firebox.